JurgenR/aioslsk/docs/source/SOULSEEK.rst

 1. Open a TCP connection to the server
 2. Open up at least one listening connection (see :ref:`peer-connections` for more info)
-3. Send the :ref:`Login`: command on the server socket
+3. Send the :ref:`Login`: message on the server socket

-A login response will be received which determines whether the login was successful along with the following commands providing some information:
+A login response will be received which determines whether the login was successful along with the following messages:

 * :ref:`function-room-list-update`
 * :ref:`ParentMinSpeed`